Poland to end Russian oil imports; Germany warns on gas

 “We’re not there and we don’t want to go there,” he added.

-Germany’s energy industry association, BDEW, supported the government’s move.
-While there isn’t a shortage yet, “it’s necessary for all those involved to have a clear road map in case of a supply interruption,” chairperson Kerstin Andreae said.
+“If we don’t do that, there is a risk next winter for consumption demand to be superior to our ability to meet that demand,” Jean-Francois Carenco told the BFM news broadcaster.

+France gets about 70% of its electricity from nuclear plants.
+But during peak demand at winter time, the country needs to import electricity, some of which is produced by gas-powered plants.

 Jordans reported from Berlin.
-Samuel Petrequin in Brussels contributed to this report.
+Samuel Petrequin in Brussels, Sylvie Corbet in Paris and Colleen Barry in Milan contributed.

 This story has been corrected to show that Poland’s prime minister expects coal imports to be ended in May, not gas imports.